chenhuililucy/CodeJam2020/README.md

 I hope that the experience strengthens my knowledge in DSA.

+Here are some description on what each problem required.

 Qualification Round

 First question and second question are trivial.
 Third is a classic nonweighted interval scheduling problem (greedy).
 Fourth is bit manipulation.
 Fifth is a combination of bipartite matching, recursive backtracking and hall's theorem.